razetime/limn/spec.md

 These are commands which operate on the drawing canvas alone.

-`⌒` draws an curve from the current point, given distance to the next point, and median point as a direction string.
+`⌇` draws an curve from the current point, given distance to the next point, and median point as a direction string.

+`⌒` draws an arc, given radius(in current direction) and end angle.

 `⦚` changes line colour and thickness, given two strings.
 Thickness value also controls text size.